• Skip to primary navigation

 • Recipe makes at least 6 sandwiches, depending on how much/how little you top them with.
 The pork shoulder I cooked was just over 2 pounds and I made four sandwiches with enough pork leftover for at least two more.

 • I cooked my ~2 pound piece of meat for 10 hours.
 I would suggest 8 hours on low as a minimum, especially if yours is larger.
-This recipe will also work with a larger piece of meat (up to 5 pounds).
-Mine was boneless, but bone-in works too.
+This recipe will also work with a larger piece of meat (up to 4-5 pounds), but I would double the rub ingredients.
+I prefer to use a boneless roast, but bone-in works too.

 • This is the 7-quart slow cooker I use.